-Again – this is just a sample of the myriad things you’ll learn about on this tour…and by the end, you’ll love our city and it’s new stadium even more!
-Tours are happening NOW.
-Make your reservation today!
+Again – this is just a sample of the myriad things you’ll learn about on the Mercedes Benz Stadium Tour…and by the end, you’ll love our city and stadium even more.

-Molly B’s is now open for lunch also!
-Named for Arthur Blank’s mother, this southern-food-done-right establishment is only available to VIPs during game time…but don’t let that stop you!
+Molly B’s is the place to be if you’re looking for good southern food.
+Named for Arthur Blank’s mother, this establishment is only available to VIPs during game time.

-During the week, you too can enjoy delicious salads, burgers, sandwiches…and that amazing fried chicken…all while taking in a view of the magnificent stadium!
+During the week though, you too can enjoy delicious salads, burgers, sandwiches…and that amazing fried chicken…all while taking in a view of the magnificent stadium.
 It is open to the public for lunch seven days a week on non-event and game days from 11 a.m. to 2:30 p.m.

 MORE INFORMATION ABOUT YOUR TRIP TO GEORGIA